The Halland Trail – 435 km hiking trail

 The three parts of the Halland Trail

-- The northern part, which runs through Kungsbacka and Varberg.
+- The northern part, External link, opens in new window. which runs through Kungsbacka and Varberg.

-- The central part, which runs through Falkenberg and Hylte.
+- The central part, External link. which runs through Falkenberg and Hylte.

-- The southern part, which runs through Halmstad and Laholm.
+- The southern part, External link, opens in new window. which runs through Halmstad and Laholm.
 You choose between an eastern and a western stretch.
 The trail follows old routes with lots of traces of culture and history.

 Both for some wilderness life and day trips